 Quiet your heart to listen to God in Scripture so you can better hear the Lord’s voice and grow spiritually.
 These field-tested guides use Benedict’s classic approach to meditation.
 These Lectio Divina Guides are a great tool for personal devotions, spiritual mentoring, retreats, and small groups.

-Our Growing Deeper into God’s Word Online Course includes 7 online videos (2 and 1/2 hours of content) and Lectio Divina Group Leader’s Guide.
+Our Lectio Divina: Going Deeper in God’s Word Online Course includes 7 online videos (2 and 1/2 hours of content) and Lectio Divina Group Leader’s Guide.
 We show you how to do Lectio Divina in your personal devotions as well as equip you to confidently lead a group.

 Explore all of our Lectio Divina resources on our website here.